opengisch/QField-docs/documentation/get-started/settings.en.md

 #### Spatial bookmarks

-By enablig this option you automatically when using the search bar, the list of pre-configured bookmarks (if any) will be queried.
+By enabling this option you automatically when using the search bar, the list of pre-configured bookmarks (if any) will be queried.
 If disabled, you can still access this option by typing **b** at the front of your query.

 #### Calculator